Buecherregale/UnoOnline/backend/api/api_doc.md

   - **Error Responses:**
     - 403 - Player is not the owner.
     - 404 - Room does not exist or Player does not exist.
+    - 409 - The Number of Players in the Room is not equal to those connected to the Websocket

 ---